 Low FODMAP Diet for IBS

-Not many of us like to talk about our bowel habits.
-But did you know that 1 in 5 Americans has irritable bowel syndrome?
+Do you often feel gassy, bloated, have abdominal pain and/or have constipation, diarrhea or alternations or of both?
+You may have irritable bowel syndrome or IBS.
+Most us don’t talk like to about our bowel habits.
+But did you know that 1 in 7 adults has irritable bowel syndrome?
+For many years, it was thought of a condition that “stressed out” people got.
+But we now know that it’s a real medical condition with a wide range of GI symptoms.
 I have been seeing this more and more in my private practice.
-IBS is a disorder which can include abdominal pain, bloating, gas, diarrhea, constipation, or alternating episodes of both and can be an extremely debilitating for some people.
-For many years, it was thought of a condition that “stressed out” people got.
-But we now know that it is a real medical condition with a wide range of GI symptoms.
-The exact causes are unknown but may include family history of IBS, a bout of food poisoning and small intestinal bacterial overgrowth.
+The symptoms can range from annoying to debilitating.
 There is no one single proven treatment for IBS.
 But the good news is that diet has been shown to play a major role in alleviating symptoms in ~70% of people.
 Read on to learn more about the Low FODMAP diet for IBS.
 April is National IBS Awareness Month so I thought this was good timing for this post.

 My first patient with IBS

-I clearly remember my first patient with IBS 3 years ago as I was fresh out of my IBS & Low FODMAP diet workshop.
-I was skeptical but hopeful that the diet would help her.
+I clearly remember my first patient with IBS 6 years ago as I was fresh out of my IBS & Low FODMAP diet workshop by Kate Scarlata RD and Patsy Catos, RD.
+I was skeptical but hopeful that the Low FODMAP diet would help her.
 She was a 28 year old lean, athletic female with IBS and suffered from bloating, gas and constipation.
 In attempts to alleviate the constipation, she followed a high fiber diet with a lot of vegetables, apples, bran cereal and Quest bars.
 She was always trying to lose a few pounds to better fit into her pants (due to bloated stomach) – however she was quite thin and didn’t need to lose weight.
 I told her we were going to do an experiment with the Low FODMAP Elimination diet.
 She cut out all the potentially problematic foods and felt 90% better within a week.
 After the 4 weeks, we began the “challenge phase” and were able to pinpoint which group of carbohydrates triggered her symptoms.
 She is now symptom free for the most part as long as she avoids/limits her trigger groups of fermentable carbs.

-Disaccharides found in lactose: milk, yogurt, ice cream, pudding
+-Disaccharides found in lactose: milk, yogurt, ice cream, cottage cheese

-Monosaccharides found in excess fructose: high fructose corn syrup, honey, agave, mango, watermelon
+-Monosaccharides found in excess fructose: high fructose corn syrup, honey, agave, and fruit including mango, and watermelon.

-Polyols found in sorbitol and mannitol: sugar free products, blackberries, apples, pears, peaches, cauliflower, mushrooms, snow peas
+Polyols found in sorbitol and mannitol: sugar free products (read label for anything ending in “ol”), blackberries, apples, pears, peaches, cauliflower, mushrooms, snow peas

 Note: this doesn’t mean you need to stay away from all these foods if you have IBS.
 You’ll do a little experimentation to see which of them worsen your symptoms by trying the Low FODMAP elimination diet for 2-6 weeks.
 You will then systematically add in one group of fermentable carbs at a time and pay close attention to symptoms.
 By the end of the reintroduction phase, you should have a pretty good idea of which foods worsen symptoms and which are ok.